akka/akka-projection/docs/src/main/paradox/getting-started/running.md

 Create the Cassandra Projection offset store table.
 The DDL can be found in the @ref:[Cassandra Projection, Schema section](../cassandra.md#schema).

-Create the `ItemPopularityProjectionHandler` projection table with the DDL below.
+Create the `ItemPopularityProjectionHandler` projection table with the DDL below

 ```
 CREATE TABLE IF NOT EXISTS akka_projection.item_popularity (